Anxiety and Depression

 Eckhart Tolle, is German-born resident of Canada who wrote a number of books on spirituality including The Power of Now and A New Earth.
 He is someone who’s endured anxiety and depression for much of his life and was in deep thoughts of ending his own life until age 29.
 He underwent an “inner transformation” that changed his life completely, as he explains in detail in his books about his transformation, he is a spiritual teacher and a public speaker.
 His books and teaching practices quieting the mind and changing the past negative pattern of your thoughts, he elaborates about self talk and the ego.
 He is an advocate for many people who are suffering, and inspires individuals who have hit rock bottom by giving them hope and ways ease in their mind.

-Weather you want to stop suffering and want to lose weight, be a better athlete, tired of chronic pain/fatigue, want to improve your health, or you just simply want to get up in the morning and feel happy just because you deserve it.
-Then there’s no better time than now.
+Weather you want to stop suffering from the clutter in your mind, be a better athlete, slow down your chronic pain/fatigue, improving your your quality of life, lose weight, or just simply want to get up in the morning and feel happy just because you deserve it.

-I look forward to hearing from you, you don’t have to do this alone.
+The healing starts from you, I look forward to hearing from you you’re not alone.